veer1024/Jarvis/README.md

 all the VPS works in an order -> first subfinder will launch -> after subfinder is done -> URL collector and Domain status checker will launch together
 Note: Gitdorker is currently inactive.

-Put the target domain -> click on launch attack
+Fill the target domain -> click on launch attack

 ![image](https://user-images.githubusercontent.com/60743167/173656483-1d1256ab-097e-4d59-a347-a6403b9c1725.png)